bradmasy/Genetic-Algorithm/readme.txt

 is taken care of elsewhere in the program(we do not delete in reproduction as the data is needed in the tour etc.).
 I hope this paragraph clarifies our approach to the usage, and we did as a group to overcome a difficult circumstance.

+- All memory issues have been solved at this point.

 -descriptions